 “You ‘kept for him?”
 Rik asked, eyeing Dachs.
 He expressed more of the curiosity the rats exhibited than the fear many of the other adults experienced.
 The barkeep waved a hand, annoyed.

 “Just a few times.
 Made enough to buy this place,” he huffed.
-“Patch doesn’t exactly go after the little ones, you know.”
+“Patch doesn’t go after the little ones, you know.”

 “Sometimes he does,” Lykas piped up.
 “He takes our stakes.”

 “No, I took his stake.
-I take a lot of streetrat stakes,” he told her.
+I take a lot of street rat stakes,” he told her.
 “They deserve justice, as much as a fat fool of a merchant who thinks a couple silver can buy revenge over a stupid slight.”

-At least Patch watched his words because of the younger rats.
+At least Patch watched his tongue because of the younger rats.
 He voiced far stronger ones when speaking with her in private.
 Sometimes she wondered if his entire vocabulary did not consist of swear words, said in the darkest of tones.

 But, as with everything else surrounding her, that, too, began to fall apart.

 Talk resumed through the Eaves as the rats peppered him with questions.
 Their intensity made her nervous; it seemed blasphemous, to her secrets and her life, to speak about the few years she and Patch spent in Coriy before moving to Jiy.
 It felt more so, when they asked after the stakes they chased together.
 Midir’s subdued laughter grated, though Ciaran and Neassa’s amused sympathy did not soothe her, either.
 She tried to refocus her thoughts and pondered when to introduce him to the rest of the mainstays of her circle; they kept their seats, rapt, anticipatory.
 Rin caught her eye, and he grinned, as cheeky as normal.